Pysi/easyRLS/README.md

-# Mini doc to use easyRLS
+# Mini doc for easyRLS

+"easyRLS" is intended to provide a stable and efficient code base for RLS computations
+- correct drift
+- map to ref brain
+- compute baseline
+- compute DFF

 ## Install Matlab programs